asterisk/testsuite/README.txt

         - python-yaml
         - git-core

+You can execute the contrib/scripts/install_prereq script to install the needed libraries and python modules for the testsuite.

 Note: Many commands below will install files into system directories;
 if you are executing these commands as an unprivileged user, you might need to use 'sudo' or similar.